-With its reputation of a fishermen’s town, an industrial past and rugged vibes, Olhão has recently spruced up its image of a tourist destination.
-Just ten minutes away from Algarvean capital Faro, Olhão is no longer neglected by visitors and makes for a great day trip during your stay in the south of Portugal.
+With its reputation as a fishermen’s town, industrial past, and rugged vibes, Olhão has recently spruced up its image as a tourist destination.
+Just ten minutes away from the Algarvean capital Faro, Olhão is no longer neglected by visitors and makes for a great day trip during your stay in the south of Portugal.

 Officially known as Olhão da Restauração, Olhão counts over 40,000 inhabitants.
-Originally named Olham (probably from the Arab Al-Hain), it gained its status of city in early XVIII century, when a public uprising lead to the expulsion of the French invaders from the entire region; it is said that a group of 17 men sailed to Brazil to inform Dom João IV, the exiled ruler, about the Algarvean success, which lead to the autonomy of Olhão.
-The boat used by the men was a caíque named Bom Sucesso, a reproduction of which is now docked by the harbour.
-The town’s status was then elevated to city in 1985, which boosted the local economy leading to the rise of tourism.
+Originally named Olham (probably from the Arab Al-Hain), it gained its status as a city in the early XVIII century, when a public uprising lead to the expulsion of the French invaders from the entire region; it is said that a group of 17 men sailed to Brazil to inform Dom João IV, the exiled ruler, about the Algarvean success, which leads to the autonomy of Olhão.
+The boat used by the men was a caíque named Bom Sucesso, a reproduction of which is now docked by the harbor.
+The town’s status was then elevated to a city in 1985, which boosted the local economy leading to the rise of tourism.

 The Igreja de Nossa Senhora do Rosário (XVII century) is the main church in Olhão: the interiors boast beautiful frescos and altarpieces, while at the back sits the Capela do Senhor dos Aflitos (chapel), where the fishermen’s wives would pray for the safety of their husbands at sea, also a leitmotif of the famous Fado music.

-Cultural highlights of this southern city are the local museum and the monument to the Heroes of the Restoration, as well as the events organised by local associations like Re-Creativa República 14: its XIX century building is used for concerts, pop-up markets, exhibitions and as a relaxed hub perfect for enjoying drinks and tasty petiscos (small plates, snacks).
+Cultural highlights of this southern city are the local museum and the monument to the Heroes of the Restoration, as well as the events organized by local associations like Re-Creativa República 14: its XIX century building is used for concerts, pop-up markets, exhibitions, and as a relaxed hub perfect for enjoying drinks and tasty petiscos (small plates, snacks).

 Those in search of natural beauties can head to Ria Formosa, a salty marsh lagoon rich in wildlife.
-Ferries depart from the dock at Olhão’s harbour towards the small isles of Culatra, Farol and Armona, home to sandy beaches like Praia da Fuseta, likely to get busy in the summer months.
+Ferries depart from the dock at Olhão’s harbor towards the small isles of Culatra, Farol, and Armona, home to sandy beaches like Praia da Fuseta, likely to get busy in the summer months.

 Food lovers visiting in August will adore the Festival do Marisco (seafood).
-Clams, squid, octopus, cuttlefish and more can be tasted assados (roasted) or as part of traditional dishes like cataplana or arroz de lingueirão.
-Don’t forget to ask for a copo de vinho da casa (house wine) to savour the authentic Algarvean gastronomy.
+Clams, squid, octopus, cuttlefish, and more can be tasted assados (roasted) or as part of traditional dishes like cataplana or arroz de lingueirão.
+Don’t forget to ask for a copo de vinho da casa (house wine) to savor the authentic Algarvean gastronomy.